 Though our cells have a natural ability to repair DNA damage, the older we get, the less effective this mechanism becomes.
 By treating mice with a NAD+ precursor called NMN, the researchers improved their cells’ ability to repair DNA damage caused by radiation exposure or old age.
-This protein plays a major role in our cells since it’s a regulator involved in DNA-protein interactions that control DNA repairing mechanisms.
+This co-enzyme plays a major role in our cells since it’s a regulator involved in DNA-protein interactions that control DNA repairing mechanisms.
 After just one week of treatment on mice, the results were astonishing.
 According to lead researcher Professor David Sinclair, “the cells of the old mice were indistinguishable from the young mice”.

 NASA shows great interest in NMN treatment for its space missions

 This discovery is so promising that it caught NASA’s attention.
 In fact, it could help protect astronauts from space radiation during short spacewalks or even long space journeys.
 Astronauts often experience accelerated aging from cosmic radiation.
 Their outings in space take a severe toll on the body which suffers from muscle weakness, memory loss and other symptoms.